Slaughtered Sheep

 Dohyun knew instinctively that obeying him was safer than refusing.

 He didn't understand fully, but he understood enough.
-His small hands tightened around the wooden stick.
-A sharp jab to the man's eye, then the frantic pounding of his feet against the ground as he ran and ran.
+His small hands tightened around the wooden stick, and before the man could finish processing his words, a sharp jab landed in the man's eye, then the frantic pounding of the child’s feet against the ground as he ran and ran.

 His employer beat him regardless, whether he knew the truth or simply didn't care.